Runner's Footprints

 20 Gifts Ideas for Runners

 Do you need ideas what to give the runner in your life?
-Here is a list of ideas I've shared recently on a podcast episode to be shared Thanksgiving week.
-As the Black Friday and holiday gift deals get released, below are gift ideas for the different type of runners in your life.
+As Black Friday and holiday gift deals get released, below are gift ideas for the different type of runners in your life.
 Great to add to your wishlist as well.
 I've included links to the product suggestions if you're interested in researching the product further; they are not affiliate links.
-I have also included some discount codes.
-I simply like to share discounts for my favorite products for the community.
-Thank you for reading and please share.
+I have also included some discount codes to share discounts for my favorite products.
+I don't get a kickback for discount codes; however, helps me bring you more discounts when you use or share them.

 1. TRAINING PARTNER:

-Compression boots - RecoveryAir by Therabody is having a huge online sale now for all three designs: PRO, JetBoots, and Prime.
+Compression boots - RecoveryAir by Therabody: PRO, JetBoots, JetBoots Primw, and Prime.
 I have a pair of JetBoots and PRO (1st Gen).
-I've gifted my dad the PRO (1st Gen) as well.
-I will be upgrading to the latest generation for Christmas.
+I've gifted my dad the PRO (1st Gen).
+I have upgraded myself and Tony with a pair to the latest releases of JetBoots Prime.
 It's a great investment for your partner and yourself to use regularly at home and when you travel.
 I've never had a problem through TSA with them in my carryon.

-GPS Watch -- your training partner may already have one so it is always fun to get the latest version or a new color scheme.
-I used to use Garmin for years and had the very large GPS watches back when they first launched.
-However, once COROS launched and I discovered them, I have stuck with Coros.
+GPS Watch -- your training partner may already have one so it is always fun to get the latest version or a new color.
+I used to use Garmin for the last couple decades -- they are great watches and GPS technology.
+I have currently the Garmin Epix.
+COROS is also a great competitor and I've enjoyed their features.
 I have the APEX 2 Pro and Vertix.
 The technology and battery life are phenomenal, prices are competitive to comparable watches, and their customer service is stellar.
-Discount: NADIA - free extra wristband.
+Discount: NADIA - for free extra wristband with purchase.

 2. BEST FRIEND:

-Race registration -- Gift your best friend a race registration you know they have been wanting to race or you both have been wanting to do together.
+Race registration -- Gift your friend a race registration you know they have been wanting to race or want to do together.
 More time together with the ones we love is always the best.
-I register my dad and Tony for all our races.
-Here are some we will be doing this upcoming 2024 season with discount codes:
+I am the race planner for myself, dad, and Tony.
+Here are some we will be doing in the next couple months with discount codes, where applicable:

 3. NEW RUNNER:

-$100-200 running store gift card -- The best way to start running is with a great pair of new running shoes that best fit a runner's needs.
-For any new runner, I recommend first to visit their local specialty running store to have their running gait analyzed for free then have the rep recommend the best shoes for you in different brands.
+$100-200 running store gift card -- The best way to start running is with a great pair of new running shoes that fit a runner's needs.
+For any new runner, I recommend first to visit your local specialty running store to have your running gait analyzed for free then have the rep recommend the best shoes for you in different brands.

 4. SECRET SANTA: